Stavrog1n/visual-music/README.md

 Midi5 uses the same concept, in this case the input is via midi controller, and lines are drawn to highlight chords.

-It's in early development, I have no programming skills, this is being done with the help of LLMs.
+It's in early development, and problably it's poorly written, since I have no programming skills, this is being done with the help of LLMs.
 There are different paths this could lead to, I feel it could offer interesting solutions for music educators.
 I hope that publishing it here I can generate interest in knowledgeable people that share this view.